Diane Roter: Early life

-Her native language is French.
-Her family, Holocaust survivors of Jewish descent, immigrated from postwar Europe to the United States.
-She learned English as a child.
-Her family is closely associated with theater and acting, so they settled in California close to Hollywood.
-Her family founded the Santa Monica Playhouse in the early 1960s.
-She sharpened her innate talent in acting with the Stanislavsky method as a youth.
-Her first appearance on television was at age 10 on the General Electric Theater in 1959.
-She appeared with Charles Laughton.
-She later appeared on the Dick Powell Show in 1962.
-She appeared on this show with her brother, Robert.
-Her first stage performance was in William Saroyan's My Heart's in The Highlands at age 10.
-She won critical acclaim for her performance as the Student in Eugène Ionesco’s The Lesson at age 14.
-From the early '60s until her casting on The Virginian in 1965, she worked to improve her acting skills through the theater.
+Roter was born in Brussels, Belgium, the daughter of Mr. and Mrs. Ted Roter.
+Her father was an actor and executive producer for the Santa Monica Playhouse.
+Her parents moved to the United States in 1952 and became citizens in 1957.
+She attended a Brussels school in 1961-1962 and later attended Venice High School in Los Angeles.
+She gained early acting experience at the Playhouse.
+When she was 10 years old she appeared with Charles Laughton in the television drama "The Last Lesson".

 The Virginian

-On The Virginian, she played the character of Jennifer Sommers, Judge Henry Garth's (Lee J. Cobb) niece.
+After a talent scout for Universal Studios saw Roter starring in Gigi at the Playhouse, a screen test led to her obtaining the role in The Virginian.
+She played Jennifer Sommers, Judge Henry Garth's (Lee J. Cobb) niece.
 She joined the show taking the place of Betsy Garth (Roberta Shore), who left the show in the previous season.
 Her time in the TV series was cut short when Lee J. Cobb left the series before his contract was completed in the middle of the fourth season.
 Jennifer Sommers' character was independent, confident, and sharing, and she helped others in her day-to-day activities.
 She was left "home alone" many times as Judge Garth made business trips preparing to become the new Wyoming Territory governor.
 Other cast members of The Virginian with whom she appeared were James Drury, Doug McClure, Clu Gulager, and Randy Boone.